DropletInk/.github/profile/README.md

   - After your changes settings should be as below:
     ![bandicam-installation-after-changes](https://github.com/NevaehTechPMO/Calcutta-high-Court/assets/7395474/9911be7b-a6df-409b-a3f5-fa303e3907a9)
 ## Recording the video while reporting issues:
-1. Always start with B'Zer home screen.
-It ensures that developers can reference the version of B'Zer for the issue.
+1. Always start with Apps' home screen.
+It ensures that developers can reference the version of target App for the issue.
 2. Record all the steps necessary for reproducing the issue
 3. Hover your mouse on the part of the UI where attention is required by the developers to understand the issue.
 ## Mentions steps as per the Issue Reporting Template